 What is agile development?

-Need a quicker way than Waterfall to create software?
-Agile might be for you...
+Need a quicker way than waterfall to create software?
+Agile might be the answer

 What is agile development?